LostBeard/SpawnDev.BlazorJS/README.md

     {
         WebWorkerService = webWorkerService;
     }
-    string WorkerMethod(string input)
+    string CalledOnWindow(string input)
     {
         return $"Hello {input} from {WebWorkerService.InstanceId}";
     }
-    public async Task CallWorkerMethod()
+    public async Task StartedInWorker()
     {
-        // Call the private method WorkerMethod on this scope (normal) Console.WriteLine(WorkerMethod(WebWorkerService.InstanceId));
+        // Do some work ...
+        // report back to Window (Expression example)

-        // Call the private method WorkerMethod on the Window thread using an Expression Console.WriteLine(await WebWorkerService.WindowTask.Run(() => WorkerMethod(WebWorkerService.InstanceId)));
+        // Call the private method CalledOnWindow on the Window thread using an Expression Console.WriteLine(await WebWorkerService.WindowTask.Run(() => CalledOnWindow(WebWorkerService.InstanceId)));
+        // Do some more work ...
+        // report back to Window again (Delegate example)

-        // Call the private method WorkerMethod on the Window thread using a Delegate Console.WriteLine(await WebWorkerService.WindowTask.Invoke(WorkerMethod, WebWorkerService.InstanceId));
+        // Call the private method CalledOnWindow on the Window thread using a Delegate Console.WriteLine(await WebWorkerService.WindowTask.Invoke(CalledOnWindow, WebWorkerService.InstanceId));
     }
 }
 ```